canibanoglu/tango_with_django_book/chapters/css_intro.rst

 Text Colours
 ............
 To change the colour of text within an element, you must apply the ``color`` property to the element containing the text you wish to change.
-The following CSS for example changes all the text within the associated webpage to bright red - hardly a sensible design choice!
+The following CSS for example changes all the text within an element using class ``red`` to...red!

 .. code-block:: css

-	body {
+	.red {
 	    color: #FF0000;
 	}

-If you wish to change the colour of a small portion of text, wrap the text in a ``<span>`` tag and assign a class or unique identifier to the element.
-From there, you can simply reference the ``<span>`` tag in your stylesheet and apply a ``color``.
+You can alter the presentation of a small portion of text within your webpage by wrapping the text within ``<span>`` tags.
+Assign a class or unique identifier to the element, and from there you can simply reference the ``<span>`` tag in your stylesheet while applying the ``color`` property.

 Borders
 .......